raspberrypilearning/3D-scene/en/step_6.md

 If you switch to the **Code** tab and look at the `Sound`{:class="block3sound"} blocks menu, you will be able to select the new sound.

 ![New sound available](images/newSoundBlock.png)

+You can also add sounds to the Stage.

 --- /collapse ---